vu-cv/vu-cv/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on a multi-channel sales management app using NestJS and React.
+- 🔭 I’m currently working on a multi-channel sales management app using NestJS and NextJS.

 - 🌱 I’m currently learning AI integration with Node.js and Retrieval-Augmented Generation (RAG).